UmerFarooqJillani/Flutter-Learning/b_state_less_and_full_widgets_components/README.md

 ### 'children:'
 - For multiple widgets
 - when a widget expects a list of widgets.
-- Typically used in layout widgets like Row, Column, ListView, et
+- Typically used in layout widgets like Row, Column, ListView, etc.
+---
+## <p align="center">StatefulWidget</p>
+---
+## When to Use a StatefulWidget?
+- You want to change UI dynamically (e.g., button click updates a counter).
+- You handle form inputs, switches, checkboxes, or user-driven changes.
+- You need to manage lifecycle events (init, dispose, etc.)
+- You want to fetch/update data (e.g., from API or database).